rabiulcste/rabiulcste.github.io/_includes/pages/about.md

 ## Contact
 Please send me an email if you are interested in collaboration or need help with grad apps and how-to-cs-undergrad.

-r.awal @ usask dot ca
+rabiul.awal @ mila dot quebec
 awalrabiul6 @ gmail dot com

 updated october 2022